Ctrl-Alt-1337/AssaultCube-GDI-ESP-Overlay/README.md

 	- WorldToScreen: Guidedhacking.com

 - DISCLAIMER:
-  - This hack should never be used to ruin any games for other players.
-This serves solely as a learning purpose to better understand the workings of memory forensics and the WinAPI.
+  - This hack should never be used to ruin the game for other players.
+This serves solely as a purpose for learning and to better understand the workings of memory forensics and the WinAPI.